Serial verb construction: Examples with consecutive verbs

-In the case of negation, only one negator can be applied to the whole serial construction, as in the following Baré example:
+In the case of negation, only one negator can be applied to the whole serial construction, as in the following example in Baré:

-In Chinese, as in Southeast Asian languages, when a transitive verb is followed by an intransitive verb, the object of the combined verb may be understood as the object of the first verb and the subject of the second: 老虎咬死了張 (lǎohǔ yǎosǐ le Zhāng, tiger bite-die PERF Zhang) "the tiger bit Zhang to death", where Zhang is understood as the direct object of yǎo ("bite") but as the subject of sǐ ("die").
+In Chinese, as in other Southeast Asian languages, when a transitive verb is followed by an intransitive verb, the object of the combined verb may be understood as the object of the first verb and the subject of the second: 老虎咬死了張 (lǎohǔ yǎosǐ le Zhāng, tiger bite-die PERF Zhang) "the tiger bit Zhang to death", where Zhang is understood as the direct object of yǎo ("bite") but as the subject of sǐ ("die").
 In the equivalent construction in Hindi, the one who dies would be the tiger, not Zhang.
-(See Chinese grammar for more.)
+(See Chinese grammar for more infornation.)

 In the following example from Maonan, a language spoken in southwestern China, up to ten verbs co-occur in a sentence coding a single event without any linking words, coordinating conjunctions or any other markings:

+In Santali, apart from serial compound verbs, a rare serial verb construction denotes distinct sub-events/quasi-synonymous events of the same situation and also serializes TAM/person in the syntagmas, where the pronominal object markers appear twice, but the indicative marker occurs only once in the final verb.

 Examples with intervening elements between verbs

-In some languages that have verb serialization, the verbs must appear consecutively with nothing intervening.
+In some languages that have verb serialization, the verbs must appear consecutively, with nothing intervening.
 In other languages, however, it is possible for arguments, normally the object of one of the verbs, to come in between the serialized verbs.
-The resulting construction is a sequence of verb phrases rather than of plain verbs.
-The following example is from the Nigerian Yoruba:
+The resulting construction is a sequence of verb phrases, rather than of plain verbs.
+The following example is from Yoruba, from Nigeria:

-The object of the first verb intervenes between the verbs, resulting in two consecutive verb phrases, the first meaning "took the book", the second "came".
+The object of the first verb intervenes between the verbs, resulting in two consecutive verb phrases, the first meaning "took the book" amd the second "came".
 As before, the subject ("he" in this case) is understood to apply to both verbs.
 The combined action of taking the book and coming can be translated as "bringing" the book.

 A serial verb construction may be used to introduce an actant ("money" in the following example, from Akan of West Africa):

-In Japanese also, strings of verb phrases can be created, often denoting events that are related causally or in time.
+Also in Japanese, strings of verb phrases can be created, often denoting events that are related causally or in time.
 Such strings may be translated into English by using "and", "while", "(in order) to" or other connectives, but some may have a more compact translation, as in the following example (from Hayao Miyazaki's Mononoke Hime) in which the actions of "following" and "coming" are simultaneous:

-The following sentence from Mandarin Chinese can be considered to contain four verb phrases in sequence:

-In Chinese, however, there is often no clear distinction between serial verb phrases and prepositional phrases.
-The first three "verbs" in the above sentence may alternatively be regarded as prepositions (this applies particularly to words like cóng which do not normally appear as independent verbs).
-Words used in that way in Chinese and in some other languages are commonly referred to as coverbs.